24/7 Support:

 WorldVue Launches TV5MONDE+ to All Entertainment HUB Customers

 World’s largest French Media network launches on Worldvue Entertainment HUB customers LOS ANGELES and HOUSTON (Nov.
-5, 2025) – WorldVue, a global provider of video, advanced connectivity, and professional services to guest-centric properties, has integrated TV5MONDE+ into its Entertainment HUB™ platform at no additional cost, making it available to over 90,000 rooms today.
+5, 2025)– WorldVue, a global provider of video, advanced connectivity, and professional services to guest-centric properties, has integrated TV5MONDE+ into its Entertainment HUB™ platform at no additional cost, making it available to over 90,000 rooms today.
 This addition grants guests access to the world’s leading French-language streaming service (subtitled in English), enhancing the in-room entertainment experience.
-Recognized by
+Recognized by travelers

 Read More »